percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.6.0.rst

 * :jirabug:`K8SPSMDB-273`: Add support for ``mongos`` service to expose a single :ref:`shard<shard>` of a MongoDB cluster through one entry point.
-In the following release we will add support for multiple shards.
+In the following release, we will add support for multiple shards.
 * :jirabug:`K8SPSMDB-282`: Official support for :ref:`Percona Monitoring and Management (PMM) v.2<operator.monitoring>`

 Improvements
 ================================================================================

 * :jirabug:`K8SPSMDB-258`: Add support for Percona Server for MongoDB version 4.4
-* :jirabug:`K8SPSMDB-319`: Show Endpoint in the ``kubectl get psmdb`` command output to easily connect to a MongoDB cluster
+* :jirabug:`K8SPSMDB-319`: Show Endpoint in the ``kubectl get psmdb`` command output to connect to a MongoDB cluster easily
 * :jirabug:`K8SPSMDB-257`: Store the Operator version as a ``crVersion`` field in the ``deploy/cr.yaml`` configuration file
 * :jirabug:`K8SPSMDB-266`: Use plain-text passwords instead of base64-encoded ones when creating :ref:`users.system-users` secrets for simplicity